MaxOhn/CiteNetCheck/README.md

-CiteNetCheck is a browser extension written within the scope of my "Studienarbeit" at the [mHealth division](https://www.ukaachen.de/kliniken-institute/institut-fuer-medizinische-informatik/research/mhealth.html) of RWTH Aachen Uniklinik during the winter term 18/19.
+CiteNetCheck is a browser extension written within the scope of my "Studienarbeit" at the [mHealth division](https://mhealth.imib.rwth-aachen.de/) of the RWTH Aachen Uniklinik during the winter term 18/19.

 This extension retrieves data from [pubmed](https://www.ncbi.nlm.nih.gov/pubmed) of a papers local citation network and displays the network and some of its properties.